 You can experiment with these four essential postures during your daily meditation.
 For additional resources, check out our these other blog posts: The Best Meditation Posture for You and the Top 5 Buddhist Meditation Postures.
 And for basic sitting pointers, check out our Take Your Seat video:

-Mindworks App offers practical and inspiring videos, audio and blogs covering every aspect of mindfulness and awareness meditation.
-Featuring internationally renowned meditation teachers, practice instructions, daily cup contemplations and more, Mindworks has everything you need to get you started and keep you sitting.
+Mindworks Meditation Courses offer practical and inspiring videos, audio and blogs covering every aspect of mindfulness and awareness meditation.
+Featuring progressive series of Guided Meditations and insightful Mind Talk videos by internationally renowned meditation teachers, practice instructions, and more.
+Mindworks has everything you need to get you started and keep you sitting.
+It’s easy to take a course on your phone, so try it out.